usablica/intro.js/README.md

 Here you can find an IntroJs integration for Drupal: https://drupal.org/sandbox/alexanderfb/2061829

 ### AngularJS
-For AngularJS, you can use these [directives](http://code.mendhak.com/angular-intro.js/).
+For AngularJS, you can use the directives in [angular-intro.js](http://code.mendhak.com/angular-intro.js/).

 ## Build